Image may contain: 2 people, people smiling

 To bring this up to now, the teaching tool is this I am currently a Pastor, teacher, coach, mentor and life coach.
 I have a strong love and desire for everyone that I come in contact with to make them have awareness: do not despise small beginnings and you can be anything you want to be (especially my youth).
 I love my community and promise to give back every service that was given to me.
 I have been blessed in many capacities to give back to my community.
 There have been opportunities afforded to me to work as hospital chaplain, on youth NAACP board, Boys and Girls Club, funeral homes, school system and housing boards, just to name a few.
 This is my way of giving back to my community and to build that strong unity and love dynamic that is need to help our city and region continue to prosper.

-Featured Hero: Kirby Wright
+Featured Hero: Kenny Lewis

 Loading...